Misted Double Glazing: How to Fix Condensation Between Window Panes

 No, the actual glass unit itself cannot be repaired or “resealed.”
 Once the hermetic seal has broken and the insulating Argon gas has escaped, the unit is mathematically dead.
 The frame, however, is perfectly fine.
 The correct “repair” is simply removing the old glass and installing a new glass pane into the existing frame.

 It is not directly dangerous to your health (unlike black mould growing on the inside of your bedroom walls).
 However, it is highly detrimental to your wallet.
-A blown window leaks your expensive central heating directly outside, drastically increasing your energy bills.
+A blown window leaks your expensive central heating directly outside, drastically increasing your overall energy bills.

 Depending on the quality of the manufacturing and the specific location of the window (South-facing windows endure much harsher UV sunlight and thermal stress), a high-quality sealed unit should comfortably last between 15 to 20 years before the perimeter seals begin to naturally degrade.

 It is significantly cheaper than replacing the whole window frame.
-The cost depends entirely on the size of the glass, whether it is toughened safety glass, and if it features any leaded or Georgian bar designs.
+The cost depends entirely on the size of the glass, whether it is toughened safety glass, and if it features any specific leaded or Georgian bar designs.
 Contact us for a free, no-obligation measurement and quote.

 Need Your Misted Glass Replaced?